Our office will be closed Monday, May 31, in observance of Memorial Day. We will reopen with regular business hours on Tuesday, June 1.

 Comments on specific agenda items should be submitted no later than 3:00 p.m. the day before the meeting to firstname.lastname@example.org.

-The TPO needs your input on the proposed list of projects for Mobility Plan 2045!
-This long-range transportation plan is updated every four years and guides transportation investments in the region.
-It allows federal money to be received for transportation projects and ensures that we’re making the best long-term decisions for our residents, employers, and visitors.
+The plan is updated every four years to account for changes in community and regional priorities, technology, project costs, and available funding.
+It allows federal money to be used for transportation projects and ensures that we’re making the best long-term decisions for our residents, employers, and visitors.